AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/about.md

 Hi!
 I'm a 4th-year Accounting PhD  at [HKU Business School](https://www.hkubs.hku.hk/glocal/), where I am very fortunate to be advised by [Prof. Guochang Zhang](https://www.hkubs.hku.hk/people/guochang-zhang/), with a research focus on supply chain, taxation, and accounting regulations.

-Specifically, I am interested in exploring **underappreciated effects of various regulations within the supply chain context** and the **role of supply chain networks in transmitting these effects to a broader economy**.
+Specifically, I am interested in exploring the **economic consequences (intended and unintended) of regulations within the supply chain context** and the **role of supply chain networks in transmitting these effects to a broader economy**.

 Before studying accounting, I was a PhD candidate in Chemistry, spending three years at the [Okinawa Institute of Science and Technology](https://www.oist.jp/) and [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
 I received my Bachelor of Science from [Jilin University](https://global.jlu.edu.cn/) in 2017 (Rank:1/123).